 Terpene discussions can be confusing as a starting point of cannabis education.
-If you are in your early stages of learning about cannabis, we recommend reading the content on the CBD page of our website.
+If you are in your early stages of learning about cannabis, we recommend reading the content on the HEMP page of our website.
 There are some overview concepts and short explainer videos on that page to help provide a solid foundation of information.

 Terpenes, (pronounced tur-peens) are a large and diverse class of organic compounds, produced by a variety of plants, particularly conifers, and by some insects.
 They often have a strong odor and may protect the plants that produce them by deterring herbivores and by attracting predators and parasites of herbivores.